 Don’t panic.
 Most garden plants will bounce back just fine from a cold snap, especially if they are reliably cold hardy in our Zone 8 climate.

 Move what you can.
-Relocate containers planted with tender plant material to a sheltered location — ideally a space that is bright and stays above freezing, but is not so warm as to shock your plants.
+Relocate containers — and especially those planted with tender plants — to a sheltered location.
+Look for a brightly-lit space that stays above freezing, but that is not so warm as to shock your plants with a sudden transition.
 A garage or shed works great, as does a cool interior room, but even a location up against an exterior wall or under an overhang can provide some protection.
 Place hanging baskets on the ground, or move them inside to protect them from chilling winds.

-Protect tender plants in the landscape with 2-3 inches of mulch or compost to help insulate their roots, being sure not to mound any around the stem or trunk of the plants.
+Insulate the roots of plants in the landscape with 2-3 inches of mulch or compost, being sure not to mound any around the stem or trunk of the plants.
 Frost cloth can also be used to provide an additional layer of protection, but for plants often treated as annuals, this may not be enough.

-Protect plants in windy exposures from desiccating winds with frost cloth.
+Protect plants with leaves and flower buds from desiccating winds with frost cloth.
 In a pinch, old sheets and towels also work well as an insulating barrier!
-When cold temperatures are accompanied by the notorious east wind, the leaves of plants are more susceptible to desiccation and burn.
-A few plants to protect the foliage on would be Gardenias, Bamboo, Schefflera, Pittosporum, Nandina, and hardy Bananas and Palms.
+When cold temperatures are accompanied by the notorious east wind, the leaves of plants are more susceptible to desiccation and burn — especially the likes of Gardenias, Bamboos, Scheffleras, Pittosporum, Nandina, and hardy Bananas and Palms.